ecksma/MOB-NYC-5/Sessions/Session7/Challenge.md

 4. Create a bar subclass of Place
 5. Create a coffee subclass of Place
 6. Create a shopping center subclass of Place
+7. Each subclass should implement a detailText method that returns a category specific string
 7. Each subclass should override the displayName computed property and return the class name + place name + dollar signs
  * A restaurant in the low price category should return "Restaurant: name - $"
 8. Add a UITableView, adopt the necessary protocols, etc.